papalotis/ft-fsd-path-planning/README.md

 - Panagiotis Karagiannis
 - Albert Thelemann

 The intention of this repository is to provide teams entering the driverless category with a path planning algorithm, so that they can get up and running as fast as possible.
-Teams are encouraged to use this repository as a basis and adapt it to their own pipeline, as well as make changes that will improve the algorithms performance.
+Teams are encouraged to use this repository as a basis and adapt it to their own pipeline, as well as make changes that will improve the algorithm's performance.

 Parts that are specific to the FaSTTUBe pipeline have been removed.
 The algorithm is now a standalone library that can be used in any pipeline.
 It is a Python package that can be installed using pip.